-BlackBerry Messenger reportedly not heading to other platformsAlex Wagner - Senior News Editor
+BlackBerry Messenger reportedly not heading to other platformsAlex Wagner - Deputy Managing Editor, News Desk

 Bad news for anyone that's been waiting for the rumors of RIM's BlackBerry Messenger service making is way to Android and iOS to come to fruition, as any progress that plans to license BBM out has reportedly been halted.
 According to the Wall Street Journal, RIM executives had cooked up a project dubbed "SMS 2.0" that would see BBM licensed out for use on non-BlackBerry devices, including the iPhone and Android phones, and the company even went so far as to acquire a messaging firm named LiveProfile as part of its strategy.
 RIM CEO Thorsten Heins apparently axed the company's BBM licensing plans, though, with sources claiming that Heins thought that RIM shouldn't be taking part in any licensing deals.